How to Help

-- PRAY – Remember the staff, children, volunteers, and supporters in your prayers each day.
+- PRAY – Remember the staff, children, volunteers, and supporters in your prayers.

 - SHARE – Tell someone else about Black Mountain Home for Children, Youth & Families.

-- VISIT – Show others what the Home does.
-If you or your group would like to come for a tour, please call the Development Office at 828-686-3451.
+- VISIT – If you or your group would like to tour our campus, click here for tour dates or call Sarah Robinson at 828-686-3451.

 - VOLUNTEER – We host groups and individuals throughout the year who take on a variety of tasks from tutoring youth to mowing grass.
-Contact Jason Covert at 828-686-3451 if you’d like to explore options for serving.
+Contact Tiffany Garren at 828-686-3451 if you’d like to explore options for serving.

 - INVITE – Let the Home come to you.
-If you’d like to have a guest speaker at your next meeting, event, or church service, please call the Development Office at 828-686-3451.
+If you’d like to have a guest speaker at your next meeting, event, or church service, please call Sarah Robinson at 828-686-3451.